New Hampshire Labor Laws Guide

 The state of New Hampshire follows federal regulations when it comes to overtime laws.

-According to the FLSA, all non-exempt employees that work over 40 hours per week are entitled to overtime compensation that amounts to 1.5 times the rate of the minimum wage.
+According to the FLSA, all non-exempt employees who work more than 40 hours per week are entitled to overtime compensation that equals 1.5 times the minimum wage rate.

-An important thing to keep in mind is that overtime is calculated on a weekly and not daily basis, which is the case with some US states.
+An important thing to keep in mind is that overtime is calculated on a weekly, not daily, basis, which is the case in some US states.

 The minimum wage in New Hampshire is equal to the federal standard — $7.25 — which means that an hour’s worth of overtime amounts to $10.875.